 Arm is RISC (Reduced Instruction Set Computing) based, while Intel (x86) is CISC (Complex Instruction Set Computing).
 Arm’s CPU instructions are reasonably atomic, with a very close correlation between the number of instructions and micro-ops.
 CISC, by comparison, offers many more instructions, many of which execute multiple operations (such as optimized math and data movement).
 This leads to better performance, but more power consumption decoding these complicated instructions.

 Arm introduced its ARMv8 64-bit architecture in 2011.
 Rather than extend its 32-bit instruction set, Arm offers a clean 64-bit implementation.
 To accomplish this, the ARMv8 architecture uses two execution states, AArch32 and AArch64.
 As the names imply, one is for running 32-bit code and one for 64-bit.
 The beauty of the ARM design is the processor can seamlessly swap from one mode to the other during its normal execution.
 This means that the decoder for the 64-bit instructions is a new design that doesn’t need to maintain compatibility with the 32-bit era, yet the processor as a whole remains backwardly compatible.

 ARM’s win on mobile ecosystem

-You see, processors can be designed to perform certain tasks more efficiently, but a single design struggles to be great at everything.
-Your typical CPU may be good at serial processing, while a GPU can handle streams of parallel data and a DSP is better optimized for crunching numbers to high accuracy in real-time.
-With a wider range of options to choose from, the theory is that picking the best processor for any specific task will result in better performance and energy efficiency.
+You see, processors can be designed to perform specific tasks more efficiently, but a single design struggles to be great at everything.
+Your typical CPU may be good at serial processing, while a GPU can handle streams of parallel data, and a DSP is better optimized for crunching numbers to high accuracy in real-time.
+With a broader range of options to choose from, the theory is that picking the best processor for any specific task will result in better performance and energy efficiency.